AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 ### Step 4: Update your firewall settings

-1. (Required) Update your firewall settings to allow inbound connections from Adobe's IP ranges on port 22.
+If you haven't already, you need to update your firewall settings to allow inbound connections from the SFTP server.
+When using an Adobe-hosted SFTP server, allow inbound connections from Adobe's IP ranges on port 22.

-   Port 22 is the standard port for SFTP connections.

-2. (Recommended) Remove old FTP-specific rules, such as allowing inbound connections on port 21.

-   FTP uses port 21, plus a range of additional ports for data transfer.
-As a security best practice, you should eventually remove this unnecessary access through your firewall.
+You should also remove old FTP-specific rules, such as allowing inbound connections on port 21.
+(FTP uses port 21, plus a range of additional ports for data transfer.
+As a security best practice, you should eventually remove this unnecessary access through your firewall.)

 ### Step 5: Ensure that scheduled Data Feeds and Data Warehouse requests are being delivered correctly